kenbolton/waver/README.md

 waver
 =====

 Gather wind and current prediction data to predict optimal wave conditions.
+The prototype will only predict conditions initially for the Hudson River at Newburgh/Beacon.

 [Forecast.io](https://developer.forecast.io/docs/v2) has a [python wrapper](https://github.com/ZeevG/python-forcast.io)